List of McDonald's products: Double Cheeseburger

-Double Cheeseburger – two 1.6 oz ground beef patties, with 0.125 oz ketchup, mustard (except in all or much of the New York City area), two slices of dill pickle, rehydrated onions, and two pieces of cheese on a toasted bun.
+The Double Cheeseburger consists of two 1.6 oz ground beef patties, with 0.125 oz ketchup, mustard (except in all or much of the New York City area), two slices of dill pickle, rehydrated onions, and two pieces of cheese on a toasted bun.
 The double cheeseburger was offered as a promotional item in the 1950s and was added to the regular menu in 1965, though many McDonald's restaurants did not list it on their menu boards.
 An official variant is offered in the U.S. state of New Mexico, called the Green Chile Double Cheeseburger, topped with roasted green New Mexico chile peppers.

 Triple Cheeseburger

-Triple Cheeseburger – similar to the Double Cheeseburger, except it contains three burger patties, with a slice of American cheese between each patty, plus ketchup, mustard (except in parts of the New York City area), onion, and dill pickle.
+The Triple Cheeseburger is similar to the Double Cheeseburger, except it contains three 1.6oz (45g) burger patties, with a slice of American cheese between each patty, plus ketchup, mustard (except in parts of the New York City area), onion, and dill pickle.

 Big Mac

-The Big Mac – a signature product that was introduced in 1967.
+Introduced in 1967, the Big Mac is a signature product.
 The Big Mac consists of two 1.6 oz (approx. uncooked weight) ground beef patties, special Big Mac sauce, lettuce, cheese, pickles, and diced onions in a sesame seed bun, with an additional middle bun (called a "club layer") separating the beef patties.
 The Grand Mac, its bigger-sized counterpart, was added in January 2017, and January 2019 saw the Bacon Big Mac debut.
 A smaller variant of the Big Mac, the Mac Jr., was also added in 2017.
+At least seven other variants have been offered.
+For instance, in January 2024, it announced the reintroduction of the Double Big Mac, which contains four beef patties instead of two, for a limited period on a nationwide basis.
+The company first offered the sandwich in March 2020.